 Figure 2.
 Common toad (Bufo bufo) with bufonid herpesvirus 1 associated skin disease (white arrows).
 Photo credit: Francesco C. Origgi

 It is not known how either of these viruses are transmitted between amphibians.

 In Great Britain, ranid herpesvirus skin disease has been reported from multiple sites across England and Wales since the early 1990s.

-The first report of bufonid herpesvirus skin disease occurred in 2014 in Switzerland, and the disease has now been recorded from multiple sites in this country.
+At this time, bufonid herpesvirus skin disease has only been reported in Switzerland, where it has been detected at several sites since 2014.
 As yet, BfHV1 has not been detected in Great Britain and it is not yet known if this virus is present in this country.